philipcaffeine/csuk8sday/gitops/Git-beginner.md

 # Quickstart examples for Git beginner

-1. Create a git repository, both from a directory and from cloning.
-Add and commit files.
+1. Create a git repository from a directory.
+Add and commit files, and connect to GitHub
-2. Working with remotes.
-3. Branch and merge.
+2. Branch and merge

-## Download and install Git on your working machine
+## Download and install Git on your working machine (Skip if alredy done in Lab prerequisites)

 Download from below link and install Git on your working machine.
 - [Git download win](https://git-scm.com/download/win)